 Each RAID controller contains several connectors and LEDs.
-Each controller has two host ports and one expansion port for connecting the storage server to hosts or storage expansion enclosures.
+Each controller has two host ports and one expansion port for connecting the storage server to hosts or expansion units.
 You first insert SFPs into the ports and then connect the fibre channel cables.